-One could argue, of course, that since there were so many great movies in the 1970s, it was easier to disagree.
+Fewer options, maybe?
+There were so many great movies in the 1970s, it was easier to disagree.
 I’ll take “The Conversation” and you take “Apocalypse Now”; you get “Days of Heaven” and I get “Mean Streets.”
-There were fewer such options in the 1980s.
-If not “Raging Bull,” what?
-“One from the Heart”?
+But in the ‘80s, if not “Raging Bull,” what?
 “The Return of the Jedi”?
 “Three Men and a Baby”?

 (Sidenote: While “Raging Bull” is Roger’s best of the 1980s, it wasn’t even his best of 1980.
 He gave that one to “Black Stallion,” which, of course, didn’t make his decades-end list.
-Some movies just work on us better.)
+Some movies just work on us better as time goes on.)

 Then I realized that I was only documenting their time together.
 What about the years when they were both reviewing movies in Chicago but weren't doing the show yet?
 What story would that tell?